IncDocAdmin/docs/docs/eva/custom-agents/gale-agents.md

     the results you want to return from the agent.

-Once input and output variables are defined in the GALE Flow, they become accessible throughout the flow and will be automatically displayed in “AI for Work”.
+Once input and output variables are defined in the GALE Flow, they become accessible throughout the flow and will be automatically displayed in “(In) Business Productivity”.
 This makes it easy to view and manage the data exchange between the agent and the connected platform.

 ![](images/input_output.png)